dtonhofer/testing_h2_and_spring_jdbc/README.md

 Taking a "data item" to be a record identified by a fixed identifier, we test the following scenarios:

-- UPDATE-INTO-PREDICATE and INSERT-INTO-PREDICATE: Ds:P grows due to an update of a record D previously outside of Ds:P resulting in it being in Ds:P.
+- **UPDATE-INTO-PREDICATE** and **INSERT-INTO-PREDICATE**: Ds:P grows due to an update of a record D previously outside of Ds:P resulting in it being in Ds:P.
   T2 reads Ds:P in action 0, finding Xs.
   In action 1, T1 then updates Ds:P to Xs ∪ Ys via an update or an insert, and commits.
   T2 then re-reads Ds:P and find it has unexpectedly grown.
-- UPDATE-OUT-OF-PREDICATE and DELETE-FROM-PREDICATE: Ds:P shrinks due to an update of a record D previously inside of Ds:P resulting in it being outside of Ds:P.
+- **UPDATE-OUT-OF-PREDICATE** and **DELETE-FROM-PREDICATE**: Ds:P shrinks due to an update of a record D previously inside of Ds:P resulting in it being outside of Ds:P.
   T2 reads Ds:P in action 0, finding Xs.
   In action 1, T1 then updates Ds:P to Xs - Ys via an update or a delete, and commits.
   T2 then re-reads Ds:P and find it has unexpectedly shrunk.